irisk/Coursera-GettingCleaningData/CodeBook.md

 This identifies which activity the subject performed.
 This can be one of 6 labels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,  SITTING, STANDING,  LAYING

-###Variable 3-68  The means of 66 different features from the dataset
+###Variable 3:68 -  The means of 66 different features from the dataset
-The orginal data on the features, the variables are normalized and bounded within [ -1, 1] The original data set contained 10299 observations for each feature.
+In the orginal data on the features, the variables are normalized and bounded within [ -1, 1] The original data set contained 10299 observations for each feature.
 The tidy data set contains the mean for each group of observations, where the grouping is per Subject and Activity (180 groups).

 Each feature label/name consists of  3 or 4 parts: p1.p2.p3.p4  (p4 is optional)
- - p1: time or fastfourier
+ - p1: time signal or fast fourier transformed signal
- - p2
+ - p2: signal type
  - p3: mean or std
- - p4: if applicable, the axis of the measurment X, Y or Z
+ - p4: if applicable, the axis of the measurement X, Y or Z

  | Feature label      | Description           | Values  |
   | :------------ | :------------ | :-------- |